108,150 births in 2024, the lowest level since 1942

-[1] The total fertility rate is the number of children that would be born to a woman if she were to live to the end of her childbearing years and bear children in accordance with age-specific fertility rates of the specified year.
+[1] The total fertility rate is the average number of children that would be born to a woman if she were to live to the end of her childbearing years and bear children in accordance with age-specific fertility rates of the specified year.

 Purpose and brief description